doriansmiley/lotusJS/README.md

 ###Web Component View

 Lotus uses a web component map based on x-tag to allow you to create custom tags that encapsulate abstract functionality such as data grids, lists, buttons, image galleries, and more.
-Further, views can ne mediated to provide application level event mediation, data binding set up, and virtually any other behavior that is specific to the surrounding application.
+Further, views can be mediated to provide application level event mediation, data binding, and virtually any other behavior that is specific to the surrounding application.

 To map a component you simply create a context and call the `mapComponent` method passing your custom tag name, the prototype for the component (optional), and the constructor function of your view component.
 For example:
 ````